poojas49/LLM_HW2/README.md

 Email: pshin8@uic.edu

 ## Videos
-- Job Running in Spark Local Mode - https://youtu.be/wf4i_mCgV90
+- Job Running in Apache Spark  - https://youtu.be/wf4i_mCgV90

 ## LLM Training Pipeline
 This project implements a distributed processing pipeline for training language models using Apache Spark.
 The pipeline consists of two main jobs: